 - what corrective action(s) need to be taken to abate the violation

 - a deadline date stating when the corrective action(s) must be completed

 - the name of the Code Enforcement Officer who issued the correction order.

-If you are unable to complete the corrective action by the deadline date or you have other questions, you need to contact the Officer who issued the correction order at 301-725-5300.
+If you are unable to complete the corrective action by the deadline date or you have other questions, you need to contact the Inspector who issued the correction order at 301-725-5300.

-The Code Enforcement Officers spend a significant portion of their day in the field.
+The Code Enforcement Inspectors spend a significant portion of their day in the field.
 As a result, they are not always immediately available to speak to you when you call.
-If this happens, you should leave a voicemail message with a contact phone number so that the Officer can return your call upon return to the office.
-Other Code Enforcement Officers and department staff members will not be familiar with the particulars of your case and as a result will not be able to answer specific questions.
+If this happens, you should leave a voicemail message with a contact phone number so that the Inspector can return your call upon return to the office.
+Other departmental staff members will not be familiar with the particulars of your case and as a result will not be able to answer specific questions.

 Foreclosure Registration Program

 Please click here for information on the Foreclosure Registration Program